SubratSenapati-07/Subrat-Senapati/README.md

 🎓 **B.Tech CSE Student at GIET (BPUT University)**
 💡 Passionate about **Python, and AI/ML**
-📚 Currently learning **NumPy, Pandas, and Matplotlib** to build a strong foundation for Data Science.
+📚 Currently learning **NumPy, Pandas, and Matplotlib** to build a strong foundation for AIML.
 ⚡ Exploring how data and code can solve real-world problems!

 ---